-In order to claim DSA students must meet certain eligibility requirements with regards to their course and residency status, see the sections - Eligibility - course on page 19 and Eligibility - residency on page 20 for more information.
+In order to claim DSA students must meet certain eligibility requirements with regards to their course and residency status, see the sections - Eligibility - course on page 22 and Eligibility - residency on page 23 for more information.

-However, even if a student does not meet our eligibility rules institutions can still include then in their returns to the Scottish Funding Council (SFC) for institutional support such as the Disabled Students' Premium (DSP).
+However, even if a student does not meet our eligibility rules institutions can still include them in their returns to the Scottish Funding Council (SFC) for institutional support such as the Disabled Students' Premium (DSP).
 Further information about this can be obtained from the SFC.

-Eligibility - Age
+Eligibility - Age (back to index)